violet-periwinkle/ROR-lesson-3-and-4/README.md

 ## Ruby Modules

 Sometimes, you want to implement the same behaviors in several classes.
 Of course you don't want to repeat yourself.
-In this case, you implement a module, and you require or include the module in each of the classes where it is needed.
+In this case, you implement a module, and you *include* the module in each of the classes where it is needed.
 You'll see this a lot in Rails.
 For example, both RectangleOne and RectangleTwo have a method called area, the same in each case.
 One could instead create an Area module, in which case it would not be necessary to declare the area method inside each class:
 ```
 module Area
   def area